 - On the Instance Management page, locate the target DB instance and choose More > Change Type to Primary/Standby in the Operation column.

 Alternatively, click the target DB instance.
-In the DB instance topology, click on the left to change type from single to primary/standby.
+In the DB instance topology, click on the left to change the instance type from single to primary/standby.

 - Select a standby AZ.
 Other configurations are the same as those of the primary DB instance by default.
 Confirm the configurations and click Submit.

-- After a single DB instance is changed to primary/standby instances, you can view and manage it on the Instance Management page.
+- After a single DB instance is changed to primary/standby instance, you can view and manage it on the Instance Management page.

 - The DB instance is in the Changing type to primary/standby status.
 You can view the progress on the Task Center page.
 For details, see section Task Center.

 - In the upper right corner of the DB instance list, click to refresh the list.
 After the DB instance type is changed to primary/standby, the instance status will change to Available and the instance type will change to Primary/Standby.